rock-hu/minor-projects/openharmony-sig/ohos_react_native/docs/en/common-development-scenarios.md

     - `experimentalImportSupport`: Set it to `false`, indicating that experimental import support is not used.
     - `inlineRequires`: Set it to `true`, indicating that the `require` statement is inlined to the bundle.

-5. Call the `mergeConfig` function to merge the default configuration, HarmonyOS configuration, and custom configurations into a final configuration and export it for the Metro Bundler to use.
+5. Call the `mergeConfig` function to merge the default configuration, OpenHarmony configuration, and custom configurations into a final configuration and export it for the Metro Bundler to use.

     The default metro-config is as follows: